Skip to main content

 NORC will conduct a series of sub-studies on four types of child trafficking.

-The U.S. Department of State Office to Monitor and Combat Trafficking in Persons (JTIP) needs to conduct a comprehensive study to support the US-Colombia Child Protection Compact (CPC) Partnership combat trafficking of children.
-The study will consist of a series of trafficking sub-studies:
+The U.S. Department of State’s Office to Monitor and Combat Trafficking in Persons (JTIP) commissioned a comprehensive study to support the US-Colombia Child Protection Compact (CPC) Partnership in combating child trafficking.
+NORC, in collaboration with different local research firms, conducted a formative assessment to inform the study’s design and is implementing each sub-study.
+The project consists of a series of targeted trafficking studies, each addressing a distinct form of child trafficking:

 Result